 Our trips take place on the unceded ancestral and contemporary lands of the Kanienʼkehá꞉ka (Mohawk) and Onyota'a:ka (Oneida) Nations, members of the Haudenosaunee Confederacy.
-Our ability to recreate and learn on this land is a direct result of the forced removal and genocide of these people.
 We honor the Haudenosaunee people who continue to live and learn on this land in the fight for a decolonized future.

 Dates